General

 Q: Can I monitor my HSM?

 Yes.
-CloudHSM publishes multiple CloudWatch metrics for CloudHSM Clusters and for individual HSMs.
-You can use the AWS CloudWatch Console, API or SDK to obtain or alarm on these metrics.
+AWS CloudHSM publishes multiple Amazon CloudWatch metrics for CloudHSM Clusters and for individual HSMs.
+You can use the Amazon CloudWatch console, API or SDK to obtain and alarm on these metrics.

-Q: What is the ‘entropy source’ (source of randomness) for CloudHSM?
+Q: What is the ‘entropy source’ (source of randomness) for AWS CloudHSM?

 Q: What happens if someone tampers with the HSM hardware?

-CloudHSM has both physical and logical tamper detection and response mechanisms that trigger key deletion (zeroization) of the hardware.
+AWS CloudHSM has both physical and logical tamper detection and response mechanisms that trigger key deletion (zeroization) of the hardware.
 The hardware is designed to detect tampering if its physical barrier is breached.
 HSMs are also protected against brute-force login attacks.
-After a fixed number of unsuccessful attempts to access an HSM with Crypto Officer (CO) credentials, the HSM will lock the CO out.
-Similarly, after a fixed number of unsuccessful attempts to access an HSM with Crypto User (CU) credentials, the user will be locked and must be unlocked by a CO.
+After a fixed number of unsuccessful attempts to access an HSM with admin or crypto officer (CO) credentials, the HSM will lock the admin/CO out.
+Similarly, after a fixed number of unsuccessful attempts to access an HSM with crypto user (CU) credentials, the user will be locked out and must be unlocked by a CO or admin.

 Q: What happens in case of failure?